Scholarships do not need to be repaid.

 Use of Professional Judgment

-Federal regulations permit the college at Oneonta to exercise professional judgment in determining if unusual circumstances can be documented to make the student independent for federal student ﬁnancial aid purposes.
+Federal regulations permit the university at Oneonta to exercise professional judgment in determining if unusual circumstances can be documented to make the student independent for federal student ﬁnancial aid purposes.
 This determination is made on a case by case basis.

 If the student is dependent by definition but believes circumstances are present to establish him/her as “independent”, the student can request a review of their unusual circumstances by the Office of Financial Aid and Scholarships at SUNY Oneonta.
 Students who are unable to provide parental data on the FAFSA may submit the application by indicating that they believe they have special circumstances.
 The following steps are required:

 - Student must provide, in writing, a full explanation of their unusual circumstances with speciﬁcs.

 - Student must secure written documentation from at least two appropriate persons, agencies, etc., conﬁrming the speciﬁcs as identified by the student.
 It must be in writing and signed and dated by the appropriate party.
 One supporting letter should be from a disinterested third party.

 - Student is responsible for providing full written documentation to the Office of Financial Aid and Scholarships at SUNY Oneonta.

 What Does Not Constitute Unusual Circumstances

-The college at Oneonta maintains that certain circumstances cannot be considered unusual.
+The university at Oneonta maintains that certain circumstances cannot be considered unusual.
 For example, a parent refusing to provide data, a student who does not want to ask parents for information, a student who is and has been “on their own” for several years, a student who does not communicate with parents.
 A student who has been independent in past years would not be considered independent unless he/she met one of the conditions of the current independent student definition.

 Review of Unusual Circumstances